splunk/public-o11y-docs/synthetics/test-config/auth.rst

   #.
 Expand the :guilabel:`Variables` panel on the right, scroll to :guilabel:`Global variables` and select :guilabel:`Add`.

+In the :guilabel:`Add global variable` dialog box, enter the following:

 ..  image:: /_images/synthetics/auth-multifactor-totp-add-variable.png
-    :width: 30%
+    :width: 40%
     :alt: Screenshot showing how to create a global variable.

-In the :guilabel:`Add global variable` dialog box, enter the following:

 #.
 In the :guilabel:`Variable` type pull-down menu, select :guilabel:`TOTP`.
 #.
 In the :guilabel:`Variable name` field, enter the name of the variable.
 You will use this name to access your variable within a test.